How To Brown Butter

 Step-by-step instructions and photos on how to brown butter.
 Browning butter elevates just about any recipe with a slightly nutty flavor and gorgeous brown speckles.

 Ok.
-So I know there’s like a million tutorials on how to brown butter but since I use it in so many recipes, I thought I should dedicate a whole post to browning butter.
+So I know there’s like a million tutorials on how to brown butter but since I use it in so many recipes, I thought I should dedicate a whole post to browning butter so we can always refer back to it!

 What is brown butter

 Butter is a dairy product made from churning milk or cream.
 It’s made up of protein, fat and water.
 When butter is heated, the fat crystals melt releasing the water from the fat emulsion.
 Then the water begins to evaporate and the proteins and sugars (lactose) react and brown.
-This is called the maillard reaction and it happens every time you cook something and it browns.
+The browning is called the Maillard reaction and it happens every time you cook something and it ‘browns’.

 How does brown butter taste